twisterghost/jankbot/README.md

 To add more administrators, simply add their Steam IDs to the list, separating by commas.

+Jankbot shows logs in the command line, but also saves logs in a file called `output.log`.

+Out of the box, Jankbot supports the following admin commands:

+`admin quit` shuts down Jankbot (Note: if you run Jankbot with forever he will simply restart)

+`admin dump friends` dumps the friend data to the console and output.log

+`admin dump users` dumps Jankbot's current user knowledge to the console and output.log.

+`admin broadcast YOUR_MESSAGE_HERE` broadcasts your given message to all of his friends.

 ## FAQ
 **Why won't Jankbot accept friend requests?**